stripe/agent-toolkit/typescript/examples/ingestion/README.md

 - [`openai.ts`](./openai.ts) - All OpenAI features (chat, streaming, tools, responses API, embeddings)
 - [`anthropic.ts`](./anthropic.ts) - All Anthropic features (messages, streaming, tools)
 - [`gemini.ts`](./gemini.ts) - All Gemini features (generation, streaming, functions)

-## Setting Up Stripe Billing

-To use this SDK for billing, you'll need to:

-1. Create a [Stripe Meter](https://docs.stripe.com/api/billing/meter) named `token-billing-tokens`
-2. Set up a [Subscription with usage-based pricing](https://docs.stripe.com/billing/subscriptions/usage-based) that references your meter
-3. Use your Stripe API key and customer IDs with this SDK

 ## API Compatibility